DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 The second strategy is more expensive than the first one but it lowers the risks.
 Automation of the updates is probably the best solution.

-## Common Pitfalls of Updating the Libraries
+## Common Pitfalls of Updating Dependencies

 1. Developers ignore updating the dependencies because they think it would be just a waste of time.
 2. Updating becomes a dependency hell, which can be one of the following problems: